kongteckmee/christian-sc/README.md

 - YouTube used to upload the video that have created.
 This is to display the video in website by using iframe coding.

 ## Testing
+The website is tested in a few ways.
+Below are the testing process to ensure they are works as intended for the users to achieve their goals.

+1. Logo & Navigation Bar:
+    i.
+Go to the website.
+    ii.
+Hover to each button and verify if the text changed to blue color. iii.
+Click on "Gallery" button and verify if can go "Gallery" page and the shadow on "Gallery" button appear. iv.
+Click on "Meet Us" button and verify if can go "Meet Us" page and the shadow on "Meet Us" button appear.
+    v.
+Click on the logo and verify if can go back to "Home" page and the shadow on "Home" button appear.

+2. Video:
+    i.
+Go to "Gallery" page.
+    ii.
+Click on the play button and verify if the video will play until the end.

+3. Social Media Icon:
+    i.
+Go to "Meet Us" page.
+    ii.
+Hover to the "Facebook" and "Instagram" icon and verify if the icon changed to blue color. iii.
+Click on "Facebook" icon and verify if the Facebook account page for Christian Student Center will be opened in another tab. iv.
+Click on "Instagram" icon and verify if the Instagram account page for Christian Student Center will be opened in another tab.

+4. Contact Form:
+    i.
+Go to "Meet Us" page.
+    ii.
+Hover to the text field for Full Name and Email Address and verify if notification for filling details appear. iii.
+Hover to the text fields and text area and verify if the border changed to blue color. iv.
+Try to submit an empty form and verify an error message at the first required field appear.
+    v.
+Try to submit a form with name but with invalid email address and verify an error message appear. vi.
+Try to submit the form with all valid inputs and verify if the form resets itself. vii.
+Try to drag the text area and verify if it is fixed at the initial size.

 ## Deployment